LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>Tintype¶Text</b> on a local computer.
 Here is a link to an instructional video explaining the steps 1 through 8 described below: https://www.youtube.com/watch?v=0wKoznI2zWw.

-The paths included in the code are formated for Unix(Linux) operating systems (OS), so the following instructions are for Linux OS environments.
+The paths included in the code are formatted for Unix(Linux) operating systems (OS), so the following instructions are for Linux OS environments.

 <b>Step 1</b>- Go to the command line in your working folder and install the <b>Atom</b> text editor to make editing the code easier: